OHSU Historical Collections & Archives Collection Development Policy

 University Archives

-The university archives consist of the permanent documentary record of OHSU and its predecessor institutions.
+The university archives consist of permanent documentary records of OHSU and its predecessor institutions.
 OHSU’s Records Retention Policy designates HC&A as the official repository for institutional records of permanent value.
 Collections include administrative records, research materials, and personal materials of OHSU employees and students.
 Collections are acquired by donation or administrative transfer.

 Manuscript Collections